pyOpenSci/handbook/community/github/continuous-integration.md

 A screenshot of the build-book jobs page in GitHub with htmlproofer expanded.
 ```

 Because everything ran smoothly on this PR, we don't see any errors.
-However, we're not always so lucky!
-Let's see what HTMLProofer returns when there are errors in some of our links:
+However, HTMLProofer is great at catching errors, and will display them for you here.
+We're working on getting screenshots of what this error looks like, and will update this section soon!

 (pre-commit-ci)=
 ## About the Pre-Commit CI Bot